 Bhutan GDP Growth Rate (%)

-The Royal Securities Exchange of Bhutan Ltd. (RSEBL) was established in August 1993 and officially opened for trading on 15th October 1993 after the government privatized 4 companies.
+The Royal Securities Exchange of Bhutan Ltd. (RSEBL) was established on 11th October 1993 and officially opened for trading on 15th October 1993 after the government privatized 4 companies.
 The exchange was founded with assistance from the Asian Development Bank (ADB) and is currently owned by four brokerage firms: BOB Securities, Ltd., BNB Securities Ltd., Brook Securities Ltd., and RICB Securities Ltd. In 2015 the first private brokerage firm, Drukyul Securities, was licensed and the number of brokerage companies is now 9.
 An automated trading system was introduced in 2012.
 Finally the Bhutan Stock Index (BSI) was launched on 7th February 2020.

-Over the years the total number of shareholders increased significantly.
-As of 31st December 2012 there were 48,077 shareholder compared to just 1,828 in 1993.
-The number of listed companies has also grown simultaneously from just 4 companies in 1993 (Bhutan Board Products Ltd. (BBPL), Bhutan Carbide and Chemicals Ltd. (BCCL), Penden Cement Authority Ltd. (PCAL) and Royal Insurance Corporation of Bhutan Ltd. (RICB)) to 19 companies with a market capitalization of USD 302 million as of November 2022.
+Over the years, the total number of shareholders increased significantly.
+As of 31st December 2017, there were 62,066 shareholders compared to just 1,828 in 1993.
+The number of listed companies has also grown simultaneously from only 4 companies in 1993 (Bhutan Board Products Ltd. (BBPL), Bhutan Carbide and Chemicals Ltd. (BCCL), Penden Cement Authority Ltd. (PCAL) and Royal Insurance Corporation of Bhutan Ltd. (RICB)) to 19 companies with a market capitalization of USD 620 million as of November 2022.
 Trading sessions are held from Monday to Friday.
 However, foreigners are currently by law not allowed to invest in the stock market.